jono-allen/random-rickroll/README.md

-# Random Rick-Roll
+# Batman a team mate

-This action comments a gif of Rick Astley when someone opens a new issue.
+This action comments a gif Batman when someone opens a new pr.

 ## Inputs